luyucia/CatPHP/README.md

 CatPHP
 ======

-CatPHP is a simple php MVC framework
+CatPHP is a simple PHP MVC framework